 People will do what they will, but spamming your precious network with invites to an unproven, heavily weighted against it Monetization Model is certainly not on MY to do list.

-If nothing else wait a few months till a bunch of people get the “magical Bill Gates sending you 100$ for each person you forward it to” paychecks… If this magic network works against all the logical odds.. you have lots of friends and family members to pull into it for eternity.
+If nothing else wait a few months till a bunch of people get the “magical Bill Gates sending you 100$ for each person you forward it to” paychecks.
+If this magic network works against all the logical odds, you have lots of friends and family members to pull into it for eternity.
 No rush required.
-Or are you people that desperate for money that you will play into this pipe dream with ZERO proof of it working?
+Or are you one of those people that desperate for money that you will play into this pipe dream with ZERO proof of it working?

 HOW TO DELETE YOUR TSU ACCOUNT…

-If you have already signed up… According to the terms of service You can fill out some kind of form to get your account removed/deleted at some point…
+If you have decided that tsu is a scam, and if you have already signed up, according to the terms of service, you can fill out some kind of form to get your account removed/deleted…. at some point.